Community Impact and Benefit

 The YMCA of Greater Cleveland is focused on developing the potential of every child and teen.

-Youth Programs: In 2011, the YMCA of Greater Cleveland served 75,610 members, 67% of which are families and youth.
+Youth Programs: In 2012, the YMCA of Greater Cleveland served 86,125 members, 63% of which were families and youth.
 The Y provides a wide range of activities to develop healthy and productive children, including: sports leagues, swim lessons, gymnastics, dance, martial arts and other youth development programs.
-All youth activities incorporate the YMCA Core Values of caring, honesty, respect, and responsibility and are open to everyone regardless of their ability to pay.
+All youth activities incorporate the YMCA Core Values of caring, faith, honesty, respect, and responsibility and are open to everyone regardless of their ability to pay.

 Child Care: We are one of the largest providers of high-quality, affordable child care in the Greater Cleveland area.
 We offer before and after school child care as well as preschool and summer day camp programs to working families regardless of their ability to pay.
-In 2011, over 274 children participated in infant, toddler and preschool child care, 652 in before and after school care and 2,005 in day camp for a total of 2,931 children served.
+In 2012, 2,100 children participated in infant, toddler and preschool child care, with 1489 in before-and-after school care and 1,595 in day camp.

 Community Youth Services: In response to the increasing negative and high-risk behaviors confronting today’s youth, the YMCA of Greater Cleveland has designed an innovative and highly successful programming model that involves families, schools, the juvenile justice system, collaborating agencies, and the community at large – all of which have an opportunity to make a positive impact on the youth of our community.